nowshad-hasan/interview-preparation/preperations/java.md

    * A blocking queue is a queue that blocks when you try to dequeue from it and the queue is empty, or if you try to enqueue items to it and the queue is already full.
 A thread trying to dequeue from an empty queue is blocked until some other thread inserts an item into the queue.
 A thread trying to enqueue an item in a full queue is blocked until some other thread makes space in the queue.
    * [Example on implementing a blocking queue](/src/queue/BlockingQueue.java)</br>

+* Java is unsound.
+Please explain.
+[Dev.to](https://dev.to/rosstate/java-is-unsound-the-industry-perspective)

+* What is type erasure in Java?
+[Baeldung](https://www.baeldung.com/java-type-erasure), [GeeksforGeeks](https://www.geeksforgeeks.org/type-erasure-java/)

 * <b>Difference between stacks & queues?</b></br>
    * <a href="https://github.com/anitaa1990/Android-Cheat-sheet/blob/master/media/3.png" target="_blank"><img src="https://github.com/anitaa1990/Android-Cheat-sheet/blob/master/media/3.png"></a></br>